Trauma is at the root cause of many of the mental health problems we face today.

 Once the clinician suspects that symptoms are related to trans-generational trauma, a series of interventions are presented to expand history taking, locate generational themes and resources, and process along the lines of the generational trauma/themes.
 The processing leads to a coherent, regulated generational/tribal narrative from which the patient can move forward and interrupt the transmission of trauma to the next generation.

-She has published articles and book chapters on her work with first responders, therapists and on clinical treatment of trans-generational trauma.
-Dr. Alter-Reid is also Clinical Coordinator of the Fairfield County Trauma Response Team in Fairfield, Connecticut.
+She has published articles and book chapters on her work with first responders, therapists, and on clinical treatment of trans-generational trauma.
+Dr. Alter-Reid is also the Clinical Coordinator of the Fairfield County Trauma Response Team in Fairfield, Connecticut.